josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🥬_lettuce_volatility_index_lvix.md

 ## 🏮 Footer

-*🥬 Prime Ministerial Lettuce Duration Forecasting* is a living node of the Polaris Protocol.
+*🥬 Prime Ministerial Lettuce Duration Forecasting Using The Lettuce Volitility Index (LVIX)* is a living node of the Polaris Protocol.
 It explains the balance of green leaf durability in context of British political emotion.
 Vital skill in the informaton age.